sujithjay/sujithjay.github.io/notes/Order-without-Design.md

   - all workers in a household cannot not find employment in the same neighbourhood.
   - when a worker changes employment, they do not change residence since moving homes has a high transaction cost.
   - proximity to work is not the only consideration when choosing a residence.
+- A measure for mobility can be computed in two stages:
+  - Calculating the number of jobs accessible from every census tract within a selected time limit.
+This is accessibility of the census tract.
+  - Calculating the worker-weighted average of the accessibility of all census tracts to form the mobility index of the metropolitan area.
+- Commuting time = Travel time + Access time.
+Reducing access time, rather than improving speed of travel, should be a priority.
+Access time is also why public transports take longer than a private vehicle in point-to-point commute.
+- Congestion is measured using TTI - Travel Time Index - ratio of travel time in peak periods vs. travel time in free-flow conditions.

+#### The Supply Side